 |Sour Diesel||Sativa||<1%||20-22%||Fatigue, stress, acute pain, mental fog, anxiety, PTSD|

 If you’re curious about how cannabis could benefit you, speak with a doctor or other health professional and join a cannabis group or three.
 They will explore the possible positive and negative effects to help you find a strain that suits your needs and offer support throughout your journey.

-Then, your alternatives will start to be explored.
+Then, you will start exploring your alternatives.
 It may take time to find the right solution for you.
-You could also discover that cannabis just isn’t your jam.
+You could also discover that cannabis isn’t your jam.

-You may visit a dispensary and speak to a skilled staff member if you live in a state that has legalized cannabis, or visit any online dispensary for more information.
-To meet your specific needs, they may be able to suggest unique strains or other products to help you.
+You may visit a dispensary and speak to a skilled staff member if you live in a legalized state or an online dispensary for more information.
+To meet your specific needs, they may be able to suggest unique strains or other products that help you.

 Do you prefer Sativa or Indica to treat your conditions?
 Let us know in the comments below.